jordantwells42/Halogenase_Design/README.md

-# Halogenase_Design
+### Halogenase_Design
-For the design of Tryptophan Halogenase with the Rosetta Software Suite.
+For the design of Tryptophan Halogenases with the Rosetta Software Suite.

 ## Procedures
 defaultDesign - Standard design procedure